7 Best C# Web Scraping Libraries in 2023

 The querySelectorAll()

-function is used to define the path of the desired elements, and the map()
+function defines the path of the desired elements.
+The map()

 function is a filter method to iterate over each instance of the given element array to retain only the intertexts.